Amourspirit/python_ooo_dev_tools/docs/help/common/menus/working_with_menu_app.rst

             .. group-tab:: None

-The :py:class:`~ooodev.gui.menu.MenuItem`, :py:class:`~ooodev.gui.menu.MenuItemSub` and :py:class:`~ooodev.gui.menu.MenuItemSep` have a ``item_kind`` property that also can be used to check for the appropriate type before taking action.
+The :py:class:`~ooodev.gui.menu.item.MenuItem`, :py:class:`~ooodev.gui.menu.item.MenuItemSub` and :py:class:`~ooodev.gui.menu.item.MenuItemSep` have a ``item_kind`` property that also can be used to check for the appropriate type before taking action.

 .. tabs::